RunMat

 3

-Execute on the same GPU-accelerated runtime.
+Execute on the RunMat runtime with GPU acceleration when available.
 Inspect plots and variables, then iterate until the math is right.

 Every change versioned.
 No git required.

 Every save creates a version automatically.
-Per-file history and full project snapshots are included on all App tiers, starting at $0 with 100 MB on the Hobby tier.
-Paid plans add project sharing with your team -- no git setup or merge conflicts.
+Per-file history and full project snapshots are included on all App tiers include a free sandbox and a Pro trial for persistent projects.
+Pro adds project sharing with your team -- no git setup or merge conflicts.

 Automatic file history